 Courts are also within the law (specifically Missouri RS 559.021) to change or modify the conditions of probation without notifying you of these changes.
 Violation of these rules can result in anywhere from an extension of your initial probation, large fines, or the revocation of your probation and be remanded to authorities to be placed in custody.

-A St. Louis Probation Lawyer Can Help You Keep Your Freedom
+A St. Louis, MO Probation Lawyer Can Help You Keep Your Freedom

 Whether you have only just been offered probation as a condition of your sentence or are well into your sentence, having a reputable St. Louis probation attorney in your phone book is your best strategy if you are accused of a probation violation.
 You legally have the right to have an attorney at a probation violation hearing, and having one there who knows Missouri’s probation laws can be the difference between you keeping your freedom or going behind bars.